 New South Wales

-The Northern Territory border is open to all Australians, except those from Victoria and Greater Sydney hotspots.
-Here's where you can go and what you can do in the NT right now.
+The NT is open to all Australians except those from ACT, NSW and parts of Victoria.
+Here's where you can go and what you can do in the NT.

 Which borders are open?